hpcc-systems/HPCC-Platform/.github/PULL_REQUEST_TEMPLATE.md

   - [ ] I have updated the documentation accordingly, or...
   - [ ] I have created a JIRA ticket to update the documentation.
   - [ ] Any new interfaces or exported functions are appropriately commented.
-- [ ] I have read the CONTRIBUTING document.
+- [ ] I have read the CONTRIBUTORS document.
 - [ ] The change has been fully tested:
   - [ ] I have added tests to cover my changes.
   - [ ] All new and existing tests passed.